danielnwankwo/python_classes/README.md

 ## OOP OBJECT ORIENTED PROGRAMMING
 ### Four Pillars

-- Inheritance - this is the most utilised
+- Inheritance - this is the most utilised i eliminates redundant code

 - Encapsulation -  you can restrict access to methods and attributes of a certain class.
 This prevents accidental modification of data and unwanted changes
+- reduces complexity and increases reusability

-- Abstraction -
+- Abstraction - reduces complexity and isolates impacts of change

-- Polymorphism - objects of a particular class can be used as if it belonged to a different class.
+- Polymorphism - objects of a particular class can be used as if it belonged to a different class. - refactors code or case statements
+- allows us to change or attributes/behaviours

 - What are Classes
 - Why